 Providing food for nearly eight billion people each day is a significant global challenge.
-There is an increasing need for food with increased shelf-life, transportability, and nutritional value at a reasonable cost and with minimal environmental impact.
+There is an increasing need for food with increased shelf life, transportability, and nutritional value at a reasonable cost and with a minimal environmental impact.

 One rapidly growing segment within the food industry is plant-based foods.

-Key challenges include ensuring they are consistent, shelf-stable, and safe with the additional expectation that plant-based meat and dairy foods have a similar taste, mouthfeel, and shelf-life to their meat and dairy counterparts.
-Specific measurements that enable the optimization of these parameters include rheology, viscosity, particle size, density, oxygen content, oxidation and colloidal stability, consistency, and testing for heavy metal contamination.
+Key challenges include ensuring they are consistent, shelf-stable, and safe with the additional expectation that plant-based meat and dairy foods have a similar taste, mouthfeel, and shelf life as their meat and dairy counterparts.
+Specific measurements that enable the optimization of these parameters include rheology, viscosity, particle size, density, oxygen content, oxidation, dissolved oxygen, concentration and colloidal stability, consistency, and testing for heavy metal contamination.

 Developing great-tasting, shelf-stable, and enjoyable plant-based foods can be challenging.
 This e-book, containing measurement data on a wide range of plant-based foods, helps you characterize and optimize meat and dairy alternatives so that they are enjoyable to consumers, healthy, safe, and similar in look, feel, taste, and texture to their animal-based counterparts.

 Plant-based dairy products including milks, cheeses, and yogurts are the largest and most varied segment of plant-based foods.
-The growth in this segment comes from the need to avoid lactose intolerance and dairy allergies, as well as movement away from the dairy industry.
-Key challenges when developing plant-based dairy products in general include optimizing taste, flow, mouthfeel, and stability.
+The growth in this segment comes from the need to avoid lactose intolerance and dairy allergies as well as a movement away from the dairy industry.
+Key challenges when developing plant-based dairy products include optimizing taste, flow, mouthfeel, and stability.

-Key physical property measurements needed for plant-based dairy products include particle size, oxygen content, viscosity, consistency, density, and heavy metal analysis.
+Key physical property measurements needed for plant-based dairy products include particle size, oxygen content, viscosity, consistency, density, concentration, dissolved oxygen, and heavy metal analysis.

 Plant-based oils and other additives are commonly used in many plant-based food preparations.
 They are used to modify the flow properties, consistency, texture, and mouthfeel as a way to either improve the customer experience or to enable the food to better mimic its animal-based counterpart.